 Hemp is a non-psychoactive, renewable resource that can be used to make a wide variety of products including food, clothing, fuel, cannabidiol (CBD) oil, cosmetics, paper, plastic, and construction materials.
-However, there are laws that restrict the growth and distribution of this crop.
+While the 2018 Farm Bill legalized industrial hemp on the federal level, there are still laws that restrict the growth and distribution of this crop.

-In this exciting yet mutable time, companies, farmers, and other interested parties should rely on a corporate attorney to help them navigate the new and changing hemp laws.
-Attorney William R. Noelker is an experienced corporate lawyer who can help businesses navigate state and federal hemp laws as well as the legal complexities of starting a hemp business.
+As someone working with hemp, you will likely need legal guidance from a corporate attorney.
+William R. Noelker is a highly experienced corporate lawyer who can help you navigate relevant state and federal hemp laws — as well as the legal complexities of starting a hemp business.

-To schedule a complimentary consultation with Mr. Noelker, please call 859-329-3992.
+To schedule a complimentary consultation, please call 859-329-3992.
 William R. Noelker Attorney at Law, PLLC proudly serves Danville, Lebanon, and nearby areas of Kentucky.

 A Closer Look at the Kentucky Hemp Industry

-Kentucky was once called the “Hemp Capital of the World”.
-Our state has a long history of growing hemp, and it still possess the rich and fertile conditions to do so in abundance.
-While hemp growth was placed on hold when it was lumped together with marijuana in legislation, it is now experiencing a revival.
+Kentucky was once called the “Hemp Capital of the World.”
+Our state has a long history of growing hemp thanks to the rich and fertile conditions of the area.
+While hemp growth was placed on hold when it was lumped together with marijuana in legislation, it’s now experiencing a revival.

-Both the growth and use of industrial hemp are experiencing exponential growth in Kentucky.
-This surge brings a huge economic impact along with it.
-According to Agricultural Commissioner Ryan Quarles, in 2017 alone, almost $17 million worth of Kentucky grown derived products were sold.
-The industrial hemp industry has promising economic potential.
+According to Agricultural Commissioner Ryan Quarles, almost $17 million worth of Kentucky grown derived products were sold in 2017.
+Clearly, the industrial hemp industry has promising economic potential.

 Hemp vs. Marijuana

-Hemp and marijuana are both varieties of the cannabis sativa plant.
+Hemp and marijuana are both varieties of the cannabis sativa plant, but they are not the same thing.
 The main difference is that hemp contains almost undetectable amounts of THC, which is the compound that has an intoxicating effect when bred in significantly higher percentages.
 Hemp does not contain enough THC to have psychoactive effects.